Nurse Aide Training Programs in Oregon

 7390 South 6th Street, Klamath Falls, OR 97603

-CNA Classes in Oregon ( 2 )
+CNA Classes in Oregon ( Page 2 )

 Nursing assistant programs prepare individuals for challenging the nurse aide certification exam and for entry level positions in health care environments.
 Each state has the authority to decide how many hours of training a nursing assistant course must consist of, as long as the minimum federal requirement of seventy-five hours is met.
 Students interested in attending CNA classes have a wide array of choices when it comes to selecting a training facility.